2024 Solar Incentives Guide for Reno, NV - Tax Credits & Rebates

 EcoWatch's Reno, NV Solar Incentives FAQs

 It's a smart idea to get in touch with your local Reno solar installer to get an understanding of which incentives your project may qualify for.
-Generally, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those provided by the Nevada government, may have other requirements.
+Usually, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those provided at the level of the Nevada government, might have other requirements.

-You can reduce your carbon footprint by 300 pounds of CO2 a year when you install solar panels.
-This adds up to around 6,000 pounds in 20 years.
-In addition, solar power is a renewable energy source, meaning that switching your home over reduces the drain on our planet's resources.
+You can reduce your carbon footprint by 300 pounds of CO2 annually by installing solar panels.
+This adds up to roughly 6,000 pounds over 20 years.
+Solar is also a renewable energy source, meaning that switching your home over reduces the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.